HTTP-RPC/Kilo/README.md

 * [Additional Information](#additional-information)

 # Service Operations
 HTTP-RPC services are accessed by applying an HTTP verb such as `GET` or `POST` to a target resource.
 The target is specified by a path representing the name of the resource, and is generally expressed as a noun such as _/calendar_ or _/contacts_.

 Arguments are provided either via the query string or in the request body, like an HTML form.
-Results are generally returned as JSON, although operations that produce arbitrary content or do not return a value are also supported.
+Although services may produce any type of content, results are generally returned as JSON.
+Operations that do not return a value are also supported.

 ## GET
 The `GET` method is used to retrive information from the server. `GET` arguments are passed in the query string.
 For example, the following request might be used to obtain data about a calendar event: